The laws in Texas pertaining to divorce, spousal maintenance and the division of a couple’s marital property are complex and can be confusing.

 The court is required, by law, to divide all of the community property that has been accumulated by the spouses during the marriage that is in existence at the time of divorce and not necessarily on an even basis – 50/50.

-A judge will look at the unique facts of each case and the particular history of a marriage as he or she decides on how much of what community asset should be awarded to a spouse.
+A judge will look at the unique facts of each case and the particular history of a marriage as s/he decides on how much of what community asset should be awarded to a spouse.

 It is also important to secure the right percentage of the right asset at the time of divorce.
 In other words, a dollar in a retirement account is different than a dollar in cash or in the equity of the marital residence.

-There was also a new law passed recently to help an innocent spouse “reconstitute the community estate” if the other spouse has transferred community assets out of the marriage or otherwise financially misbehaved during the marriage.
+There are now laws to help an innocent spouse “reconstitute the community estate” if the other spouse has transferred community assets out of the marriage or otherwise financially misbehaved during the marriage.

 It is also extremely important to know something about the judge who may be hearing your divorce case and making important decisions that can affect your financial situation post-divorce and ultimately your quality of life.